 Since labeling is not required, PCC requires signed affidavits from all our fresh meat suppliers to ensure no fresh meat products are from cloned animals or their offspring.

 Farm visits and inspections are the basis of all valid certifications.
-At PCC, our knowledgeable staff makes a point of developing relationships with our suppliers and visits their facilities before we sell their products.
+At PCC, our knowledgeable staff makes a point of developing relationships with our suppliers and gathering detailed information on their practices.
+We prioritize strong third-party certifications, such as organic, to ensure product claims and integrity.

 PCC believes we owe it to farm animals to provide humane end-of-life conditions.
 We understand some people question whether any slaughter can be humane.
 We also accept that our role as a retailer is to provide the most humane choices for omnivorous shoppers.

-All meat animals for PCC are rendered unconscious before slaughter.
+All meat animals for PCC are rendered unconscious before slaughter in commercial facilities, except where smallholder farms utilize on-farm, humane slaughter practices.

 We’re working with our fresh chicken suppliers to eradicate live-shackling and electrical stunning of birds before slaughter and instead utilize controlled atmosphere killing systems that are believed to be more humane.
 Some of our fresh chicken already meets this standard.
 We’ll demonstrate full compliance by 2024 via third party auditing.